 Ray White Burwood Property Maintenance Procedure

-Tenants are obliged to report all maintenance/repairs to our office as soon as possible.
+Renters are obliged to report all maintenance/repairs to our office as soon as possible.
 To do this, they must either use the ‘Maintenance Request Form’ on our website or email their Property Manager with the request.
-The Property Manager will then phone the Landlord to seek their instructions on repairing the maintenance.
-The Residential Tenancies Act requires that the Landlord responds to maintenance requests within 14 days of receipt of notification.
+The Property Manager will then phone the Rental Provider to seek their instructions on repairing the maintenance.
+The Residential Tenancies Act requires that the Rental Provider responds to maintenance requests within 14 days of receipt of notification.

 - burst water service